Options on Coinbase Global start trading in robust volume

-Options on Coinbase Global Inc (COIN.O) started trading in healthy volume Tuesday, less than a week after the U.S. cryptocurrency exchange's closely watched market debut on Nasdaq.
+NEW YORK (Reuters) - Options on Coinbase Global Inc started trading in healthy volume Tuesday, less than a week after the U.S. cryptocurrency exchange’s closely watched market debut on Nasdaq.

-Monthly options contracts on Coinbase shares started trading for the first time on all U.S. options exchanges, including ones run by Cboe Global Markets (CBOE.Z), the Nasdaq (NDAQ.O) and the Intercontinental Exchange (ICE.N), on Tuesday.
+Monthly options contracts on Coinbase shares started trading for the first time on all U.S. options exchanges, including ones run by Cboe Global Markets, the Nasdaq and the Intercontinental Exchange, on Tuesday.

 About 12,000 Coinbase options contracts changed hands in the first two hours of trading, with calls outnumbering puts slightly, data from options analytics firm Trade Alert showed.